fuzzwizard/blog.mitchsmall.io/src/posts/var-bad-const-good.md

 a += 1; // Uncaught TypeError: Assignment to constant variable.
 ```

-However, objects declared with `const` can still be modified:
+However, objects declared with `const` can still be modified (because JavaScript needed another inconsistency, naturally):

 ```javascript
 const o = {};